Matthew Power

-Matthew "Matt" Power (October 22, 1974 – March 10, 2014) was an American journalist.
+Matthew Power (October 22, 1974 – March 10, 2014) was an American journalist.

 Early life and education

 Power was born October 22, 1974, in Middlebury, Vermont and grew up in nearby Cornwall.
 His mother was Jane Steele.
 His father was John Power.
 He had two sisters, Julie Ruppert and Elizabeth Robison.

 Power studied at Middlebury College and at Columbia University.
 He left Columbia before graduating to intern at Harper's Magazine.

 Career

 Power worked both as a print and broadcast journalist.
 His work appeared in such periodicals as GQ, Harper's Magazine, Men's Journal, National Geographic, and The New York Times.
 His articles were also collected in annual anthologies such as Best American Travel Writing and Best American Spiritual Writing, and he was a three-time finalist for the Livingston Award for Young Journalists in international reporting.
 Additionally, WNYC noted Power "was considered one of the most vibrant, young voices in public radio".